Ar$\chi$i-Textile Composites: Role of Weave Architecture on Mode-I Fracture Toughness in Woven Composites: Conclusions

 Our investigations also unveiled counter-intuitive R-curves for {\bf architected weave} composites.
 We showed, for the first time, that ${G_{Ic}}$ values increased at the transition regions from one sub-pattern to another.
 Also, as the float regions with higher $n_g$ were connected to weave patterns with lower ${n_g}$ value, the yarn mobility decreased.
 This also played a vital role in increasing the ${G_{Ic}}$ value near the float regions in architected weave composites.

-We also proposed three geometrical factors for {\bf architected weaves} to characterize their effects on the fracture toughness of woven composites.
-Higher transition ($\delta$) and area ($\rho$) factors and lower skewness factor ($\sigma$) are favorable to promote change in failure mechanisms when a crack propagates from one sub-pattern to another, resulting in higher fracture toughness.
+We also proposed three geometrical factors for {\bf architected weaves} to characterize their effects on the fracture energy of woven composites.
+Higher transition ($\delta$) and area ($\rho$) factors and lower skewness factor ($\sigma$) are favorable to promote change in failure mechanisms when a crack propagates from one sub-pattern to another, resulting in higher fracture energy.
 However, higher $\delta$ would result in localized areas of stress concentrations under tensile loading.

 Our findings not only deepen our fundamental understanding of the relationship between crack propagation and weave architectures but also pave the way to design novel weave patterns with tunable mechanical performance and controlled damage mechanisms.
 These woven fabrics can be reinforced to create safer and longer-lasting woven composite structures with higher damage tolerance and improved mechanical properties for diverse applications in the aerospace, automotive, or marine industries.